Storage and Email Transformation Project

 Email Forwarding

-The ability to forward an Ohio State-issued email to a third-party email service (Google, Yahoo!, etc.) will end for all users on Dec.
+The ability to automatically forward Ohio State-issued email accounts to a third-party email service (including but not limited to Google, Yahoo!, etc.) ended for all users on Dec.
 31, 2024.

 • Students will retain access to their BuckeyeMail account for two years after the date of graduation or withdrawal.